 - Coronary heart disease

-- Changes of the heart structure
+- Changes in the heart structure

 - Pacemaker failure